magento/merchdocs/src/tax/vertex-setup-customer-exceptions.md

 1. Choose the **Upload Multiple Exceptions** tab and click **Download File Format Template**.

-1. Locate the `ExceptionFileFormat.csv` file in your downloads location and open the file in your spreadsheet.
+1. Locate the `ExceptionFileFormat.csv` file in your downloads location and open the file in your spreadsheet application.

    For information about each item in the template, see the following column descriptions:

     ![]({% link images/images/tax-vertex-configure-exception-upload-template.png %})

-1. Complete the upload data according to the following field descriptions.
-Then, save it as a comma-separated value (CSV) file.
+1. Complete the upload data according to the following field descriptions and save it as a comma-separated value (CSV) file.

     **Column Descriptions**